 Zealand, New Hampshire, a logging town, was established in 1880 by James Everell Henry.
 Zealand was located near the famous town of Carroll, honorably named after Charles Carroll, one of the Declaration of Independence signers.

 As what happens to most lumber towns, once the trees had been cut down and there was less of the forest to work with, in 1892, Henry moved most of his lumber operations to Lincoln.
 George Van Dyke remained in Zealand, leased some land and the mill from Henry, and built the Little River Railroad completed in 1893.
 Disaster struck in May of 1897 when a large fire ripped through the town.
-Any remaining lumber that was in the area was gone, along with the railroad.
+Any remaining lumber in the area was gone, along with the railroad.
 By 1900 Zealand had been abandoned.

-Carrigan, New Hampshire, was once a booming lumber town that was incorporated in 1891.
+Carrigan was once a booming lumber town that was incorporated in 1891.
 Just a few miles from Livermore, the town was set up to utilize the Saco Valley Railroad to transport lumber.
-The town boasted the Garman’s mill, a railroad station, a school, multiple churches, boarding houses, and several stores and other businesses.
+The town boasted the Garman’s mill, railroad station, school, churches, boarding houses, stores, and other businesses.

-Dogtown, Cape Ann, Massachusetts, was a settlement with nearly 100 families that was founded in the 1600s.
-The Revolutionary War introduced an economic boom around fishing and marine industries.
+Dogtown, Cape Ann, Massachusetts, was a settlement with nearly 100 families founded in the 1600s.
+The Revolutionary War introduced an economic boom in fishing and marine industries.
 Unfortunately for the town, the War of 1812 changed the settlement from a prosperous fishing town to a pirates’ hideout.
-As the town’s reputation started making headlines, even the lowest and worst of the residents decided to move out and abandon the location.
+As the town’s reputation started making headlines, even the lowest and worst residents decided to move out and abandon the location.

 One of the families was the Hanton family, which the town is named after.
-Inhabitants of the town were known to work in nearby stone quarries and make shoes for primary income sources.
+Inhabitants of the town were known to work in nearby stone quarries and make shoes as primary income sources.
 As the Industrial Revolution started to pave new ways for work, factories that made shoes surpassed the amount that could be made by hand.
-When the quarries closed, Hanton’s final income source disappeared, and residents were forced to move and abandon the town.
+When the quarries closed, Hanton’s final income source disappeared, forcing residents to move and abandon the town.

 The town was seeing success finally, but by the 1880s, all the mature timber had been cut down, and with work no longer available, residents had to move on.
-Another reputation that haunts the Glastenbury area is the stories of hikers mysteriously disappearing and reports of Bigfoot sightings.
+Another reputation that haunts Glastenbury is the stories of hikers mysteriously disappearing and reports of Bigfoot sightings.